luizbafilho/helm-chart-publisher/README.md

 ## Notes
 This project is at a very early stage, suggestions are, as always, very welcome in the form of PR's.
-If you feel the documentation it's not clear or you have any questions, please open an issue for that.
+If you feel the documentation is not clear or you have any questions, please open an issue for that.